robinrodricks/FluentListView/README.md

 ## Advanced API

+FluentListView objects are a light-weight wrapper over `AdvancedListView` and `FastListView`.
+We needed to use the wrapper pattern because the underlying list is created depending on the features you enable.
+In most cases a `FastListView` suffices, but if certain advanced features are used we create a `AdvancedListView`.
+This gives you better performance in most use cases.
+A wrapper also allows us to expose a simpler and more out-of-the-box API.

 You can also directly modify the underlying [AdvancedListView](https://github.com/robinrodricks/FluentListView/blob/master/ADVANCED.md) if you need these:

 *  Sorting and grouping rows.